Clerks (film): Clerks II

 The live-action, feature film sequel to Clerks was released on July 21, 2006.
 The working title was The Passion of the Clerks, though the film was released under the title Clerks II.
 The credits for Dogma stated: "Jay and Silent Bob will return in Clerks 2: Hardly Clerkin' "; however, that project "evolved" into Jay and Silent Bob Strike Back.
 The sequel features O'Halloran, Anderson, Mewes and Smith (in addition to returning as writer, director and editor) reprising their roles as Dante, Randal, Jay and Silent Bob.
 The former two now work at a Mooby's restaurant after Randal accidentally destroys the Quick Stop and RST Video while the latter two, having sobered up after six months in rehab, continue their drug selling antics in the parking lot of the restaurant.

 Clerks III

 Smith first discussed the idea of doing a third movie during Clerks II promotions, saying it might be something he'd revisit in his 40s or 50s.
 After various delays—including funding issues, cast hesitations, and shifting plans—Smith confirmed the project in 2019.
 Filming took place in August 2021 in New Jersey, with the film premiering on September 4, 2022.
-Clerks III, released on September 13, 2022, is the final entry in Kevin Smith’s Clerks trilogy, featuring the return of Brian O’Halloran, Jeff Anderson, Jason Mewes, and Smith as Dante, Randal, Jay, and Silent Bob.
+Clerks III, released on September 13, 2022, is the final entry in the Clerks trilogy, featuring the return of O’Halloran, Anderson, Mewes, and Smith as Dante, Randal, Jay, and Silent Bob.
 Now co-owners of the Quick Stop, Dante and Randal are inspired to make a movie about their lives behind the counter.